Sea-to-Sky Highway Improvement Project British Columbia, Canada

 In addition, the Province of British Columbia has itself invested $200m into another section of the project.

-The S2S project includes:
+The S2S project included:

 • Four lanes from Horseshoe Bay to Ansell Place